10 Helpful Tips for Entrepreneurs on Successfully Starting a Staffing Agency

 In addition to setting your rates, you also need to consider start-up costs.
-This is an important component for any entrepreneur, regardless of the industry.
+This is an important component for any small business owner, regardless of the industry.

 Two main factors determine start-up costs — establishment and operational.
 Establishment costs are how much money you need to lay the foundation of your business.
-This includes basic, one-time fees like computers and software, office space and supplies, insurance, and legal contracts.
+This includes basic, one-time fees like computers and software, office space, supplies, insurance, and attorney fees.

 Operational costs are the on-going fees and services that keep your staffing agency up and running.
-These costs include finding and marketing your agency to employees and hiring companies.
+These costs include finding and marketing your staffing agency to employees and potential clients.

 3. Evaluate Your Skills

-Like any successful entrepreneur, it’s important you stick to what you’re good at.
+Like any successful small business owner, it’s important you stick to what you’re good at.
 Starting a staffing agency has a lot of moving parts.

-Not only do you need to be skilled at finding both qualified employees and hiring agencies, but you also need an eye for matching these two individuals together.
-A talented staffing agent knows which employees are the best fit for which positions and companies.
+Not only do you need to be skilled at finding both qualified employees and clients, but you also need an eye for matching these two individuals together.
+A talented recruiter knows which employees are the best fit for which positions and at which companies.

-Consider the employees’ credentials, experience, and personality as well as the company’s mission and objectives.
+Consider the employees’ credentials, experience, and personality as well as the potential client’s mission and objectives.
 Don’t be afraid to add experienced employees to your own payroll to fill in any gaps or inconsistencies in your own skills.

-Like with any business venture, you can’t do it all.
+Like with any type of business, you can’t do it all.
 Building a qualified team is all part of starting a staffing agency and experiencing continued success.

 4. Research the Current Market and Industry Needs

 The purpose of starting a staffing agency is to service those industries in need.
-Just as the economy relies on supply and demand, so does the staffing agency market.
+Just as the economy relies on supply and demand, so does the staffing industry.

 Research what companies are hiring and the most in-demand positions.
 These are the types of employees you need to attract and hire.
-Having access to the most talented job hunters means more companies utilizing your services.
+Having access to the most talented pool of employees means more companies will be utilizing your services.